jdabel123/AirBnB-Predictive-Analytics/README.md

 <br>
 <p>
    I must give credit to Airbnb for providing this dataset on Kaggle.
-You can find the licensing and descriptive information about the dataset on the kaggle link
+You can find the licensing and descriptive information about the dataset on the kaggle link in the introduction.
  </p>